Paris Warehouse Makeover: From Old & Ugly to Bright & Cozy

-A former warehouse in Paris was reinvented by interior architect Grégoire De Lafforest, going from a wide open 1,100 square feet to a creative, completely unique loft.
-Although the architect has worked with some of the most high-end brands in the world, he used some clever cost-saving measures to create this striking loft on a reasonable budget.
+A former industrial facility in France’s capital city was reinvented by interior architect Grégoire De Lafforest, going from a wide open 1,100 square feet to a creative, completely unique loft.
+Although the architect has worked with some of the most high-end brands in the world, he used some clever cost-saving measures to create this striking Paris warehouse makeover on a reasonable budget.

 Despite the rather limited space, Lafforest segmented the loft into six distinct zones that he refers to as “a village of six small houses.”
 The kitchen and living area are located under an A-frame glass ceiling that fills the loft with natural light.
 As a continuation of the glass aesthetic, the kitchen is enclosed in a DIY greenhouse.
 Inside, an all-black IKEA kitchen is a gorgeous modern place to prepare meals.